SPADE: Sparse Pillar-based 3D Object Detection Accelerator for Autonomous Driving: Architecture

 \subsubsection{Sparse Convolution Execution}

-ATM enables streamline execution of sparse convolution on PillarAcc, as shown in Figure~\ref{fig:g_s_archi}(a) and (b).
-The rule generated by RGU is screened by ATM to construct active tile information ($I^1_s=I_2$ and $I^1_e=I_3$), which is passed to the gather and scatter control units ($G-CTRL$ and $S-CTRL)$.
-Under supervision of the compute control unit (C-CTRL), input data loaded into the input buffer ($BUF_{in})$ along with pre-loaded weight ($W_{-,+}$) kick-starts MXU execution.
-The partial sums ($pSum_{21}$) calculated by the 2D PE array are accumulated then scattered into the output buffer ($BUF_{out}$) via offset address ($17$) until it is fully accumulated.
-The addresses of the data used for operations related to a specific rule are directly calculated by computing the offset value between the index of corresponding data and the start index received from the active tile manager.
-Figure~\ref{fig:g_s_archi}(b) also illustrates two additional cases: 1) when outputs are overlapped for the consecutive input tiles, $pSum$'s in one output buffer is copied to the other for further accumulation, and 2) in the case of processing SpConv-P, the fully accumulated output is passed through the pruning unit to prune inactive pillars.
+ATM streamlines sparse convolution execution on \arch, as shown in Fig.~\ref{fig:g_s_archi}(a) and (b).
+The rule generated by RGU is filtered by ATM to construct active tile information ($I^t_s=I_2$ and $I^t_e=I_3$), which is relayed to the gather and scatter control units.
+Under the direction of the compute control unit , the input data and pre-loaded weight ($W_{-,+}$) staged in the input buffer ($BUF_{in})$ initiate execution of the computation unit.
+The partial-sums ($pS_{21}$) calculated by the 2D PE array are accumulated and then scattered into the output buffer ($BUF_{out}$) via offset address ($17$) until fully accumulated.
+The addresses of the data used for operations related to a specific rule are directly calculated by determining the offset value between the index of corresponding data and the start index received from the ATM.
+Fig.~\ref{fig:g_s_archi}(b) also illustrates two additional cases: 1) when outputs overlap for consecutive input tiles, $pS$'s from one output buffer are copied to another for further accumulation, and 2) during SpConv-P processing, the fully accumulated output is passed through the pruning unit to prune inactive pillars.